miketout/VerusServicesSetup/TOR-Wallet.md

 If any way possible, compile a list of 'trusted' TOR nodes.
 Use the `StrictNodes 1` and `EntryNodes [...]` options.
 Setup `DNSPort` to be `53` and overwrite your `/etc/resolv.conf` with `nameserver 127.0.0.1`.
 But be careful, screwing this up may lock you out of your server, if you're working on a remote machine.

 Change to your `/var/lib/tor` directory.
-We'll do 2 slight things to make `tor-arm` complain less.
+We'll do 2 things to make `tor-arm` complain less.

 ```
 cd /var/lib/tor